RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2022-09-21-RLStudio_cartpole_dqn_experiments.md

 - Training with perturbations without letting the agent now that it was perturbed not worked at all.
 If you have a problem or an external agent that make your excenario more complex. try to add this agent actions as an input or your model will suffern to figure it out what it is fighting.

+## CONCLUSIONS

-- TOEXPLORE: If the problem actions are too wide and the optimal actions impossible to learn in a randomly way, we can use iterative learning to make our agent learn how it has to behave (going gradually from the most basic scenario to the complex one)
+- If the problem actions are too wide and the optimal actions impossible to learn in a randomly way, we can use iterative learning to make our agent learn how it has to behave (going gradually from the most basic scenario to the complex one)
-- TOEXPLORE: adaptative learning rate
+- Adaptative learning rate could help. (e.g [torch implementation](https://pytorch.org/docs/stable/optim.html))